CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_8/1_benefits_fmea.md

 # Benefits of Failure Modes and Effects Analysis

-Failure Modes and Effects Analysis (FMEA) is a systematic methodology used in reliability engineering to identify and address potential failure modes within a system, product, or process.
+Failure Modes and Effects Analysis  is a systematic methodology used in reliability engineering to identify and address potential failure modes within a system, product, or process.
 This method is widely regarded for its ability to preemptively mitigate risks by analyzing the impact of failures and enabling the implementation of corrective measures.
 Below is an in-depth examination of the benefits that FMEA offers, followed by a discussion on its shortcomings.

 ## 1. **Systematic Identification and Mitigation of Failure Modes**